THE HASLEMERE HOOP

 (sp) signpost (wm) waymark (wms) waymarks

 Just before memorial plaque and bench, turn R on metalled vehicle track under A3.
 Continue ahead (generally NW) on stony vehicle track, ignoring crossing track, and descend to wooded area.
 Ascend to path junction just before top of ridge and turn L onto narrow footpath through trees.
 Follow concrete fence posts on R for about 250m, bearing R at junction and then shortly L, continuing along tree line with concrete fence posts now on L. Enter woods ahead and continue onto metalled roads junction.
-Turn R onto Rectory Road and follow road (N), passing entrance to military land on R, and, in about 250m, entering car park.
+Turn R onto Rectory Lane and follow road (N), passing entrance to military land on R, and, in about 250m, entering car park.

 Take footpath in top L corner of car park.
 Continue ahead (N), descending on sunken path, keeping L (wm) and continue over ridge, dropping down to Cooper's Stream at Waggoner's Wells.
 Do not cross bridge, but turn R (wm) and follow footpath on R side of succession of lakes to information board at foot of steps to car park.
 Continue ahead on footpath, emerging onto metalled Waggoner's Wells Road (leading R to car park entrance).
 [To visit the memorial stone to Sir Robert Hunter: Turn L (NW), crossing ford and immediately turning L onto footpath on opposite side of lake from car park.
 Memorial stone is a few metres along path on L]

 Robert Hunter Memorial